 This award is not handled by the same processes as the other awards.
 During the main event, the participants themselves will vote on their favorite games.
-At the end, judges tally up the votes to see who won this award and the most popular team wins the award.
+At the end, judges tally up the votes to see who the most popular team in each division is and the award is given to those teams.
 It is important to note that this award is separate from all the others and teams may win any other award in addition to this one.